 ProofNetwork's MCP: docs-as-a-tool for building proof-backed Solana apps

 ProofNetwork ships an MCP server that teaches your agent to write its verifiable serverless contracts.
-Here's the server, its four tools, the skills it serves, and the Solana API surface behind them.
+The four tools, the skills, and the Solana API surface.

 ProofNetwork is a serverless JavaScript runtime with a twist: every execution is proof-backed.
 You paste a contract, get an HTTP endpoint, and each result comes with a cryptographic proof — fairness is verifiable, not promised.
 It's Solana-integrated, with built-in VRF, sandboxed key storage, and DEX/launchpad APIs.